The Adventures of Nero: In popular culture

 The Flemish comics prize Bronzen Adhemar is named and sculpted after the character Adhemar.
 In Turnhout, where the award ceremony is traditionally held, a huge statue of Adhemar can be seen in the Warande park since June 15, 1991.
 It was created by Frank-Ivo Van Damme.

 Several characters from the series also have their own statues.
 Nero has a bronze statue in Hoeilaart, sculpted by Luc Cauwenberghs, which was erected in 1994 in front of the old tram station.
 In the series this building is Nero's house since the story De Verschrikkelijke Tweeling ("The Horrible Twin") (1992).
 The station has been redecorated as a "Nero"-themed café.
 Nero has another statue in front of the casino in Middelkerke.
 Meneer Pheip has a statue in the Statiestraat in Moerbeke-Waas, the village of which he supposedly is the major.
 It was sculpted by Guy Du Cheyne on August 24, 2012.
 In the Dorpsstraat in Wuustwezel sculptor Gilbert Uitdenhouwen made a statue of Abraham Tuizentfloot, which was revealed in 2000.

-The organisation "Nero-Harmonie" in Hoeilaart and a mountain bike route have been named after "Nero".
+The brass band "Nero-Harmonie" in Hoeilaart and a mountain bike route have been named after "Nero".

 In 1984 composer Johan De Smet, conductor Vincent D'Hondt and director Arne Sierens chose upon the "Nero" story Het Rattenkasteel ("The Rats' Castle") (1947) for an opera adaptation.
 It premiered as Het Rattenkasteel.

 The entire cast of the series was sculpted on a bas-relief in Sint-Niklaas, made by sculptor Paul Dekker in 1988 to commemorate Marc Sleen's appointment as an honorary citizen of the city.